anbarsaleem/High-School-Resume/anbar_hs_resume.md

     - Top Scorer from JFKMHS
     - Multiple Time Top 3 Scorer from JFKMHS

-#### Kumon Math and Reading Center | Woodbridge, New Jersey
-Volunteer/Tutor | 2017-2018

-* Filed and graded Test Papers
-* Taught Math and Reading for grades K-8

 #### Student Advisory Council | Woodbridge, New Jersey
 JFKMHS Ambassador | 2017 - Present

 * Represented school at Board of Education meetings
 * Advocated student concerns to Board leadership

-#### American Legion Jersey Boys State | Rider University, New Jersey
-Delegate | 2020 - 2021

 #### Science Olympiad Inc. JFKMHS Team | Iselin, New Jersey
 Competitor | 2017 - Present

-* Learned about maximizing the load capacity of a balsa wood boomilever to be demonstrated in competition
+* Learned about maximizing the load capacity of a balsa wood cantilever to be demonstrated in competition
 * Taught the designing and building process to new members that signed up for the event

 #### Stuyhacks IX Hackathon | New York City, New York